DeFiCh/containers/README.md

   uses the templated path - otherwise, uses a context less file only build.
 - Push.
 Images should be published to `defi/<image>` when the workflow is run successfully.
+- Most workflows are setup to refresh themselves daily.

 ## Developer Notes

 - Make sure to run `make check` before any commits.
-They also auto-set pre-commit hooks as needed.
+They also auto-set up pre-push hooks as needed.
 - [Do not use short names for images](https://www.redhat.com/sysadmin/container-image-short-names).
   Use a registry qualified name: eg: `docker.io/rust` instead of `rust`.
 - Keep it simple.
 Try not to change many defaults unless absolutely needed.